32 nm process: Technology demos

-Processors using "32 nm" technology
+Shipped devices

+32 nm

-Intel's Core i3 and i5 processors, released in January 2010, were among the first mass-produced processors to use "32 nm" technology.
-Intel's second-generation Core processors, codenamed Sandy Bridge, also used the "32 nm" manufacturing process.
-Intel's 6-core processor, codenamed Gulftown and built on the Westmere architecture, was released on 16 March 2010 as the Core i7 980x Extreme Edition, retailing for approximately US$1,000.
+Intel's Core i3 and i5 processors, released in January 2010, were among the first mass-produced processors to use 32 nm technology.
+Intel's second-generation Core processors, codenamed Sandy Bridge, also used the 32 nm manufacturing process.
+Intel's 6-core processor, codenamed Gulftown and built on the Westmere architecture, was released on 16 March 2010 as the Core i7-980X Extreme Edition, retailing for approximately US$1,000.
 Intel's lower-end 6-core, the i7-970, was released in late July 2010, priced at approximately US$900.
-Intel's "32nm" process has a transistor density of 7.11 million transistors per square millimeter (MTr/mm2).
+Intel's 32 nm process has a transistor density of 7.11 million transistors per square millimeter (MTr/mm2).

-AMD also released "32 nm" SOI processors in the early 2010s.
+AMD also released 32 nm SOI processors in the early 2010s.
 AMD's FX Series processors, codenamed Zambezi and based on AMD's Bulldozer architecture, were released in October 2011.
-The technology utilised a "32 nm" SOI process, two CPU cores per module, and up to four modules, ranging from a quad-core design costing approximately US$130 to a $280 eight-core design.
+The technology utilised a 32 nm SOI process, two CPU cores per module, and up to four modules, ranging from a quad-core design costing approximately US$130 to a $280 eight-core design.

-In September 2011, Ambarella Inc. announced the availability of the "32 nm"-based A7L system-on-a-chip circuit for digital still cameras, providing 1080p60 high-definition video capabilities.
+In September 2011, Ambarella Inc. announced the availability of the 32 nm-based A7L system-on-a-chip circuit for digital still cameras, providing 1080p60 high-definition video capabilities.

-Successor node

-28 nm & 22 nm
+28 nm

-The successor to "32 nm" technology was the "22 nm" node, per the International Technology Roadmap for Semiconductors.
-Intel began mass production of "22 nm" semiconductors in late 2011, and announced the release of its first commercial "22 nm" devices in April 2012.
-TSMC bypassed "32 nm", jumping from "40 nm" in 2008 to "28 nm" in 2011.
+Most mobile SoCs from 2012 to 2016, which includes the era from Snapdragon S4 to 653, MediaTek MT6589 to Helio X10 (high-end) / MT6739 (low-end), Spreadtrum SCxxxx, and Exynos 3475, 5410, 5422, 7580 used 28 nm.

+AMD's GCN first, second, and third generation, along with the 'Steamroller' and 'Excavator' line of APUs used 28 nm, Intel jumped straight from 32 nm to 22 nm.

+Some models of the PS3 use an RSX 'Reality Synthesizer' chip manufactured using a 28 nm process.

+FPGAs produced with 28 nm process technology include models of the Xilinx Artix 7 FPGAs and Altera Cyclone V FPGAs.